 Say hello to the gemstone favoured by royals the world over.
-The regal sapphire stone is the star of Kate Middleton’s engagement ring, and has been coveted for centuries for its rich blue hues.
-Although famous for it’s supreme blue colour, sapphires are actually found in a whole spectrum of shades including red, yellow, black and even clear.
+The regal sapphire stone is the star of Kate Middleton’s engagement ring and has been coveted for centuries for its rich blue hue.
+Although famous for the supreme blue colour, sapphires are actually found in a whole spectrum of shades including red, yellow, black, and even clear

 Origin & Supply of Sapphire

-The word sapphire is thought to originate from the Greek name ‘sappheiros’, meaning ‘blue stone’.
-The gem is part of the mineral corundum family, which is harder than most other stones - it is only exceeded in strength by diamonds.
+The word sapphire is thought to originate from the Greek name ‘sappheiros,’ meaning ‘blue stone.’
+The gem is part of the mineral corundum family that is harder than most other stones - it is only exceeded in strength by diamonds.
 Sapphires are found naturally within earth sediment and rock formations.
-Some of the main mining locations include the world’s leading producer Madagascar, as well as Sri Lanka, Australia, Burma, China, Kenya and many more.
+Some of the main mining locations include the world’s leading producer Madagascar, as well as Sri Lanka, Australia, Burma, China, Kenya, and many more.

 Explore More: Sapphire Jewellery

 As part of the corundum family of minerals, the term sapphire indicates the blue variety.
 Any other colour, except for red (in which case the gemstone is then a ruby,) will have a prefix, such as ‘yellow sapphire.’
 Trace amounts of other elements such as iron, titanium, or chromium give sapphires their alternate colours.

 A unique category of stones under the sapphires, Masaola sapphires are for the people who hold a dear charm for Ceylon Blue Sapphires.
 These gems are put under artificial process, which makes their colour glow magnificently.
 In their true nature, Masaola sapphires are almost crystal clear, but once they’re run through the injection process, they retain rich, hypnotizing blue hues of supreme quality.